 Don't waste the hope of vaccines, warns WHO

-GENEVA, Switzerland (AFP) — The global vaccine-sharing facility (COVAX) will distribute 14.4 million COVID-19 vaccine doses to 31 more countries next week, the World Health Organization (WHO) said yesterday as it warned people not to waste, through complacency, the hope that vaccines bring.
+GENÈVA, Switzerland (AFP) — Covax will distribute 14.4 million COVID-19 vaccine doses to 31 more countries next week, the World Health Organization (WHO) said Friday as it warned people not to waste, through complacency, the hope that vaccines bring.

 But the WHO voiced fears that further waves of the coronavirus pandemic could be on the way if people think the roll-out of vaccines around the globe means the crisis is over.